BoE to beat Fed to the punch by hiking rates in first quarter

 Just as markets are focusing on when the BoE and the Fed will tighten policy, they are also debating if and when the European Central Bank will do more to stimulate the euro zone economy.

-A sister poll showed the ECB will probably launch a quantitative easing program by March to thwart risks of deflation and jumpstart the economy, beginning by buying asset-backed securities.
+A sister poll showed the ECB will probably launch a quantitative easing programme by March to thwart risks of deflation and jumpstart the economy, beginning by buying asset-backed securities.
+[ECB/INT]

 (Polling by Kailash Bathija, Swati Chaturvedi and Ishaan Gera; Editing by Susan Fenton)